On taking a long break from learning English

 Just last week, I encountered a new situation in my fifteen-year career as an English Language Teacher.
 A student returned to me after a sixteen-month break from learning English.

 Sure, I’d had plenty of students who’d disappeared for a few months for summer holidays and what not.

 However, the return of this particular student to action has presented me with something of a challenge.

-I’d just like to share my thoughts on the approach I’m taking, and plan to take, with this student.
+I’d just like to share my thoughts on the approach I plan to take with this student.

-WHAT'S THE RIGHT WAY TO TREAT A STUDENT WHO'S TAKEN A LONG BREAK FROM LEARNING A LANGUAGE?
+WHAT'S THE best WAY TO TREAT A STUDENT WHO'S TAKEN A LONG BREAK FROM LEARNING A LANGUAGE?

 Well, sixteen months is a long time.
 Nevertheless, this doesn’t give me a right to initiate some great inquisition into the student’s reasons for disappearing.